Thrip cloths – Bedikas toiloim equipment

 Quick guide – How to check?

-- Wash the veg in lukewarm soapy water to remove any foreign items or infestation which may be stuck to the veg.
-The wash should be involve some agitation to allow the soapy water to carry away any unwanted material.
+Wash the vegetable in lukewarm soapy water to remove any foreign items or infestation which may be stuck to the veg.
+The wash should be involve significant agitation to allow the soapy water to carry away any unwanted material.